FIWARE/tutorials.Relationships-Linked-Data/README.md

 ## Designing Data Models

-In order for computers to be able to navigate linked data structures, a full context must be present.
+In order for computers to be able to navigate linked data structures, a full `@context` must be defined and accessible.
+We can do this by reviewing and updating the existing data models from the NGSI v2 [Entity Relationships](https://github.com/FIWARE/tutorials.Entity-Relationships) tutorial.